ota-meshi/toml-eslint-parser/docs/AST.md

 ```

 - `style` ...
 If `"basic"`, the value was defined as (multi-line) basic string.
 If `"literal"`, the value was defined as (multi-line) literal string.
 - `multiline` ...
-If `"basic"`, the value was defined as multi-line basic string or multi-line literal string.
+If `true`, the value was defined as multi-line basic string or multi-line literal string.

 #### TOMLIntegerValue